 Now don’t just throw out the nut pulp that you have leftover.
 You can dry this out in a very low oven and use it as you would almond meal in cooking.

-- 1 cup unsalted raw almonds (preferably organic)
+- 1 cup almonds unsalted and preferably organic

 - Place the almonds in a glass or jug and cover with cold water.